-The following supplies, activities and income streams are exempted from VAT:
+Since January, 2021, the following supplies, activities and income streams are exempted from VAT:

-- Sales made directly to consumers by farmers, ranchers and fishermen of their unprocessed products - Transactions involving postage stamps, tax stamps and stamped papers issued by the state and local authorities - Import operations and the sale of newspapers and periodicals, with the exception of advertising revenues - Services or operations of a social, health, educational, sporting, cultural, philanthropic or religious nature rendered by non-profit organisations whose management is voluntary and disinterested, when these operations are directly related to the collective defence of the moral or material interests of their members (unless the operations are performed in a competitive industry)
+- sales made directly to consumers by farmers, ranchers and fishermen of their unprocessed products - transactions involving postage stamps, tax stamps and stamped papers issued by the state and local authorities - import operations and the sale of newspapers and periodicals, with the exception of advertising revenues

-- Leasing transactions - Sale of super and gasoil by the N'Djamena refining company - Amounts paid to the central bank responsible for the privilege of issue, and the products of the operations of this generative bank of the issuance of tickets - The lease of undeveloped land and bare premises - Benefits under the lawful exercise of medical and paramedical professions, with the exception of accommodation and catering costs - Supplies by educational institutions operating under a license issued by the Ministry of Education and practicing with an approved price - Imports of certain petroleum and mining research materials - Sales made by painters, sculptors, engravers and weavers of the products of their art only, if their annual turnover does not exceed (in Chadian Central African francs [XAF]) XAF20 million (USD40,700) - Fuelling of aircraft - Sales, transfers or services provided by the state, local authorities and public institutions - Products of prime necessity which are exempt from turnover tax - Equipment and property solely intended for oil and mining exploration, which are subject to an order of the Minister of Finance - Potable water and electricity produced by the Chadian Water and Electricity Company, or any other company that might replace it and any other independent producer - Interest paid on foreign loans - Interest paid on deposits made by nonprofessionals with credit institutions or financial institutions - Examinations, consultations, treatments, hospitalisation, analytical work of medical laboratories, and prosthetic supplies made by health facilities - Farm inputs, inputs used by producers of livestock products and fisheries - Rental of empty premises for housing - Small fishing equipment, machines and agricultural equipment - Materials, equipment and services used for the production and export of cotton fibre
+- services or operations of a social, health, educational, sporting, cultural, philanthropic or religious nature rendered by non-profit organisations whose management is voluntary and disinterested, when these operations are directly related to the collective defence of the moral or material interests of their members (unless the operations are performed in a competitive industry) - leasing transactions - sale of super and gasoil by the N'Djamena refining company - amounts paid to the central bank responsible for the privilege of issue, and the products of the operations of this generative bank of the issuance of tickets - the lease of undeveloped land and bare premises - benefits under the lawful exercise of medical and paramedical professions, with the exception of accommodation and catering costs - supplies by educational institutions operating under a license issued by the Ministry of Education and practicing with an approved price - imports of certain petroleum and mining research materials - sales made by painters, sculptors, engravers and weavers of the products of their art only, if their annual turnover does not exceed (in Chadian Central African francs [XAF]) XAF20 million (USD40,700) - fuelling of aircraft - sales, transfers or services provided by the state, local authorities and public institutions - products of prime necessity which are exempt from turnover tax - equipment and property solely intended for oil and mining exploration, which are subject to an order of the Minister of Finance - potable water and electricity produced by the Chadian Water and Electricity Company, or any other company that might replace it and any other independent producer - interest paid on foreign loans - interest paid on deposits made by nonprofessionals with credit institutions or financial institutions

-- Materials, equipment and services used for the production and distribution of water and electricity and the related services - Interests of loans for the financing of renewable energies - Baked bricks manufactured locally - Interest paid on credit from XAF1 to XAF1 million that has been granted by financial institutions providing micro credit subject to a repayment schedule of at least six months and monthly instalments of less than or equal to XAF100,000 - Interest on housing loans (mortgages) granted by financial institutions - Gambling activities and entertainment - The purchase and import of materials and products used to combat HIV/Aids, malaria, tuberculosis, yellow fever and severe viral infections related to childhood diseases and diseases of the aged who are destitute, under the conditions laid down by regulation - The acquisition of materials and equipment for the production and promotion of renewable energy
+- examinations, consultations, treatments, hospitalisation, analytical work of medical laboratories, and prosthetic supplies made by health facilities - farm inputs, inputs used by producers of livestock products and fisheries - rental of empty premises for housing - small fishing equipment, machines and agricultural equipment - materials, equipment and services used for the production and export of cotton fibre - materials, equipment and services used for the production and distribution of water and electricity and the related services - interests of loans for the financing of renewable energies - baked bricks manufactured locally - interest paid on credit from XAF1 to XAF1 million that has been granted by financial institutions providing micro credit subject to a repayment schedule of at least six months and monthly instalments of less than or equal to XAF100,000 - interest on housing loans (mortgages) granted by financial institutions - gambling activities and entertainment - the purchase and import of materials and products used to combat HIV/Aids, malaria, tuberculosis, yellow fever, COVID 19 and severe viral infections related to childhood diseases and diseases of the aged who are destitute, under the conditions laid down by regulation - the acquisition of materials and equipment for the production and promotion of renewable energy - Interests and loans intended for the acquisition of agricultural materials and equipment by the companies under the real regime - Machinery and equipment for agricultural production and processing - Materials and equipment intended for use by disabled persons - Fertilisers and seeds (plant seeds and animal seeds).

 There is a 0% rate for certain exports and related international transportation.
 This 0% rate applies only to exports for which a duly stamped statement in this regard has been obtained from Customs.

 These include: